Understanding LSD and Its Risks

 LSD is not associated with traditional withdrawal symptoms like those observed with alcohol or opioid use.
 However, psychological withdrawal symptoms can manifest, particularly in people who have become dependent on the drug’s hallucinatory effects.

 Identifying potential psychological withdrawal symptoms is crucial for providing appropriate care to those recovering from LSD use.
-LSD withdrawal symptoms include:
+These withdrawal symptoms include:

 - Depression